jgkme/Add-Remote-Torrent/memory-bank/activeContext.md

     -   Committed all changes to the local repository.
 -   **Bug Fixes:**
     -   **ruTorrent:** Corrected the handler to properly add torrents, addressing issues with URL construction, magnet link handling, and parameter submission.
 This fix was based on a working implementation from a similar project and the official documentation.
+    -   **rTorrent:** Corrected the handler to use `d.custom1.set` for labels, which should fix issues with labels not being applied correctly.

 ## 3. Next Steps (High-Level Plan)